Clinic / Health Unit

 Overview

 The Clinic/Health Unit space types are facilities where outpatient ambulatory health services are provided.
-Sub-space types, such as office spaces, private toilets, and filing and storage areas are included.
+Support and sub-space types, such as office spaces, private toilets, and filing and storage areas are included.

 This space type does not include provisions for invasive surgery, in-patient services, medical diagnostic categories I, II, and III equipment (including exam lights and medical gas systems), radiological diagnostic services (including special structural elements and radiation shielding on ceiling and floor areas), darkroom revolving door systems, or medical laboratory spaces.
 Clinics where general anesthesia, invasive procedures, or overnight care are provided require Institutional Occupancy construction types and are not included.